craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 This step ensures the request is executable against the provided Schema.
 Found under the [validate.js](https://github.com/graphql/graphql-js/blob/dd0297302800347a20a192624ba6373ee86836a3/src/validation/validate.js#L36) in the `graphql-js` library.

 While it is usally run just before execute, it can be useful to run in isolation.
-For exampple by a client before sending the query to the server.
+For example by a client before sending the query to the server.
 The benefit is that the validator could flag an invalid query before it is sent to the server, saving a HTTP request.

 It works by _checking each field in the query AST document against its corresponding type definition in the schema object_.
-It will do argument type compatibility as well as coercion checks.
+It will compare argument type compatibility as well as coercion checks.

 #### 3. Execute Query